 The actors playing the four investigators are the weakest performers in the serial; they’re completely lacking in charisma, and pale beside the likable and interesting hero-suspect groups in both Lone Ranger and Flying G-Men.
-The lanky, New-England-accented David Bacon, with his peeved expression and rather aloof manner, seems to be wondering just how he wound up in a serial (he began his acting career as a Howard Hughes protégé).
+The lanky, New-England-accented David Bacon, in real life a Harvard graduate from a politically prominent family, goes through the serial with a peeved expression and aloof manner, as if he is irritated at having to appear in a serial at all.
 Handsome and clean-cut Richard Clarke looks the part of a serial hero more than the others, but handles his dialogue in extremely somnolent fashion.
 Rod Bacon gives the best performance of the four; although his round face makes him look slightly comic, he delivers his lines with more eagerness and energy than his co-heroes.
-Bill Healy, as the fourth investigator, is not only lifeless in his dialogue delivery but is physically miscast as well; his general appearance is more reminiscent of a minor thug than a good guy–which also makes him an utterly unconvincing Marvel suspect, given the difference in bulk between him and Steele.
+Stocky Bill Healy, as the fourth investigator, is not only lifeless in his dialogue delivery but is physically miscast as well; his general appearance is more reminiscent of a minor thug than a good guy–which also makes him an utterly unconvincing Marvel suspect, given the difference in bulk between him and Steele.

 Fortunately, Louise Currie is on hand as the heroine, giving us someone to root for on the protagonists’ side besides the necessarily remote Marvel and the uninteresting investigators; her good looks, cheerfulness, and quietly resolute feistiness make her an enormously appealing heroine and help her to carry several scenes almost single-handed.
 Anthony Warde is similarly terrific (though decidedly less appealing) as ruthless henchman Mace–viciously threatening Currie, snarling angrily every time the hero shows up, tossing off sardonic comments, gloating over successes, and grumbling every time something goes wrong.